An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Fitting and assessing generalised linear models

-We will outline in the following the main steps of {\bf regression analysis} within the {\bf Bayes--Laplace approach} for different types of quantitative--empirical data in the context of {\bf generalised linear models} (see Nelder and Wedderburn (1972)~\ct{nelwed1972}).
-We will describe how the numerical approximation of high-dimensional {\bf posterior joint probability distributions} can be activated within some of the many freely available software implementations in \R\ of the most reliable and widespread simulation algorithms.
-To keep matters simple, we will be working in this chapter exclusively with \emph{fixed} {\bf prior probability distributions} for each of the unknown {\bf model parameters}.
+We will outline in the following the main steps of \textbf{regression analysis} within the \textbf{Bayes--Laplace approach} for different types of exchangeable \textbf{quantitative--empirical data} in the context of \textbf{generalised linear models} (see Nelder and Wedderburn (1972)~\ct{nelwed1972}).
+We will describe how the numerical approximation of high-dimensional \textbf{posterior joint probability distributions} for unknown \textbf{model parameters} can be performed employing the Stan probabilistic programming language that makes available one of the currently most reliable and efficient numerical algorithms; cf. Stan Development Team (2022a)~\ct{sta2022a} and Carpenter \textit{et al} (2017)~\ct{caretal2017}.